EliteDev0227/angular-component-tree-master/README.md

 Some things on our mind down the road:
 * Context menu
-* Save & restore tree state
 * Checkbox & master checkbox support
+* Refactor drag & drop
 * Add more tests
 * Add more examples